CatTail/cattail.github.io/_posts/2019-11-29-introduction-to-service-benchmark.md

 Three load testing metrics can be used to describe the performance and correctness of the service

-* **Latency** is how fast a service respond to the client, typically measured in milliseconds, instead of using average, latency usually measured in **percentiles**, 99 percentiles is 100ms means 99% of the request returned within 100ms, it also described as P99
+* **Latency** is how fast a service responds to the client, typically measured in milliseconds, instead of using average, latency usually measured in **percentiles**, 99 percentiles is 100ms means 99% of the request returned within 100ms, it also described as P99
 * **Throughput** is how many requests a service can process in a certain amount of time, usually measured as **requests per second**
 * **Error Rate** is how many requests failed in a certain amount of time, it describes the correctness of service under load